 Battle of the protectors: prescription safety glasses versus over the glasses safety glasses

-If you wear glasses, at some point you have to make a choice: should you get fancy, expensive safety glasses or get ones that fit over your specs?
+If you wear glasses, at some point you have to make a choice: should you get fancy, expensive eye protection glasses or get ones that fit over your specs?

 - Prescription safety specs.
 Expensive.
 Custom.
 If they get lost, replacing them will take time and it will cost more.
 However, they do fit you perfectly because they were made for you.

 - Over the glasses safety goggles.
 Affordable.
 Protect your eyes and your glasses at the same time.
 If you lose them or scratch them, it’s n

 Choosing the right glasses for the right occasion